VladimirCatrici/shopify-api/README.md

 Shopify API
 =
-This is a simple PHP library that supposed to provide a quick and easy way to work with Shopify REST API.
+This is a simple PHP library that provides a quick and easy way to work with Shopify REST API.
 It uses Guzzle as HTTP client.

 Installation